Firesphere/silverstripe-graphql-jwt/readme.md

 ## Installation

-`composer require firesphere/silverstripe-graphql-jwt`
+`composer require firesphere/graphql-jwt`

-Currently, only dev-master is available, as it's in heavy development.

 The default config is available in `_config\config.yml`.

-To set your signer key and UID prefix, add the following to your `.ENV`:
+To set your signer key and UID prefix, add the following to your `.env`:
 ```
 JWT_PREFIX=mysupersecretprefix
 JWT_SIGNER_KEY=mysupersecretkey
 ```

-Or, if you want to use a public and private key, set the following in your `.ENV`:
+Or, if you want to use a public and private key, set the following in your `.env`:
 ```
 JWT_SIGNER_KEY="path/to/your/private.key"
 JWT_PUBLIC_KEY="path/to/your/public.key"